After 25 years, we might finally have an explanation for the mysterious deaths of bald eagles across America

 Twenty-five years later, we may finally have one…

 The first clue?
 A cause of death: avian vacuolar myelinopathy (AVM).
 The birds were dying because of lesions in their brains and spinal cords.
 “We know of more than 130 bald eagles that have died since the discovery of AVM in 1994,” says Timo Niedermeyer, a researcher from Germany’s Martin Luther University who tackled the bizarre events.
-“When the disease first arose, it killed around 70 percent of the bald eagles wintering at DeGray Lake – as well as a good number of waterfowl, fish, amphibians, reptiles, crustaceans, and so on.”
+“When the disease first arose, it killed around 70 percent of the bald eagles wintering at DeGray Lake, and it was later found to affect waterfowl, fish, amphibians, reptiles, and crustaceans, too!”

 Therein lies clue number two: proximity to specific bodies of water.
 Timo says, “These affected waters had one thing in common: dense aquatic vegetation, especially Hydrilla.”
 But there were areas where Hydrilla grew and no AVM occurred, so what factor made the deadly difference in some places?
 Upon closer inspection, a previously unidentified cyanobacterium was found on the Hydrilla in affected lakes.
 A suspect at long last…

 “I received a sample of the cyanobacterium in 2010,” Timo told us.
 “We purified it, but (extremely) slow growth of the strain meant that it took us 18 months to accumulate enough of it to feed to chickens and test our theory.”
 After all that time, the cyanobacteria did not cause AVM in the chickens and the project was almost discontinued.
 But then Timo’s team had another thought: what if the cyanobacteria present in the lakes produced different metabolites to those grown in the lab?